-- 8) The PDN GW forwards the EAP-Response/AKA-Challenge message to the 3GPP AAA Server. - 9) The 3GPP AAA Server checks the EAP message including that RES = XRES and then calculates MSK from CK and IK as described in RFC 4187 [7].
-The 3GPP AAA Server sends the Authentication Answer including an EAP success and the key material to the PDN GW.
-This key material shall consist of the MSK generated during the authentication process. - 10) The AUTH payload is computed using the received MSK. - 11) The EAP Success message is forwarded to the UE over IKEv2. - 12) The UE also generates MSK as input to generate the AUTH parameter to authenticate the first IKE_SA_INIT message.
-The AUTH parameter is sent to the PDN GW. - 13) The PDN GW checks the correctness of the AUTH received from the UE and calculates the AUTH parameter which authenticates the second IKE_SA_INIT message.
-The PDN GW shall send the assigned Home IP address or prefix in the configuration payload (CFG_REPLY).
+- 11) The AUTH payload is computed using the received MSK. - 12) The EAP Success message is forwarded to the UE over IKEv2. - 13) The UE also generates MSK as input to generate the AUTH parameter to authenticate the first IKE_SA_INIT message.
+The AUTH parameter is sent to the PDN GW. - 14) The PDN GW checks the correctness of the AUTH received from the UE and calculates the AUTH parameter which authenticates the second IKE_SA_INIT message.
+The PDN GW shall send the assigned Home Network prefix in the configuration payload (CFG_REPLY) as specified in 3GPP TS 24.303 [20].
 Then the AUTH parameter is sent to the UE together with the configuration payload, security associations and the rest of the IKEv2 parameters and the IKEv2 negotiation terminates.